Medical device shortages: Overview

 What is a medical device shortage

-A medical device shortage occurs when a manufacturer is unable to meet Canadian market demand for the device or for its components, accessories, parts or consumable materials.
-It does not include a situation in which a substitute device, component, accessory, or part is available.
+A medical device shortage occurs when a manufacturer of a medical device is unable to meet Canadian market demand for the device or for its components, accessories or parts.
+It does not include a situation in which the manufacturer is also the manufacturer of a substitute device, component, accessory or part that can be substituted for the device in shortage and is able to meet demand for it in Canada.

 There are 2 types of shortages: